Perfect Whipped Fresh Ricotta

 Where can you find it?
 Cheese shops, Italian markets, nice deli counters.

 One more thing to put in the hopper – a combination of whipped feta and ricotta is another kind of perfection.
 As you would imagine, it has a salty, tangy thing going on – and definitely taste and add salt more slowly, as the feta is salty.
-I used that on a butternut squash dish with salsa verde.
+I used that on a butternut squash dish with persillade.
 This is a dish that I can’t wait to make again, and it will be one of the reasons I will be less sad to head into colder weather.

 Once again, this could not be simpler.
 Taste and add salt as you blend – you don’t want too little salt (or too much, but you know this).

-Other Dips and Spread Recipes:
+More Dips and Spread Recipes

 Ingredients

-• 2 cups whole milk fresh ricotta
+- 2 cups whole milk fresh ricotta

-• Kosher salt and freshly ground pepper to taste
+- Kosher salt and freshly ground black pepper (to taste)

-• ¼ cup extra virgin olive oil or more as desired; see Note
+- ¼ cup extra-virgin olive oil (or more as desired; see Note)

 Instructions

-• Place the ricotta and salt and pepper in a food processor and start processing.
+- Place the ricotta and salt and pepper in a food processor and start processing.

-• Add the olive oil in a slow stream into the feed tub, and process until cery creamy.
+- Add the olive oil in a slow stream into the feed tub, and process until cery creamy.
 You can add additional olive oil (or a bit of fresh cream or milk; see Note) if desired.

 Notes